 Hmm… Te Papa.

 Less kind commentators have called it a theme park, a cultural fast-food outlet, and a monument to the short attention span.
-It does after all have no less than 8 Function Spaces, and you can even hire the Treaty of Waitangi for your (exclusively white, it would seem) cocktail party…
+It does after all have no less than 8 Function Spaces, and you can even hire the Treaty of Waitangi for a cocktail party…

-Still, we’ll leave that fascinating discussion to another day.
-What really annoys me about Te Papa is that architecturally it’s a huge disappointment.
-A fabulous opportunity on the best waterfront in the world, it fails to capitalise at all on the views looking out; and neither does it try very hard to invite you in.
-There’s no space inside that makes you feel remotely wow, and it’s full of quirks which fail to deliver anything (e.g. the Wellington Forum window and bits of landings which don’t lead anywhere.)
+But if architecture is part of culture, then Te Papa is a huge disappointment.
+A fabulous opportunity on the best waterfront in the world, it fails to capitalise at all on the views looking out; and neither does it try very hard to entice you in.
+There’s no space inside that makes you feel remotely ‘wow’, and it’s full of quirks which fail to deliver anything (e.g. the Wellington Forum window and bits of landings which don’t lead anywhere.)

-I invariably come away from Te Papa feeling empty and with a deep sense of pointlessness, though after about 20 visits I’ve collected enough photographs and information to feel affection for some of the stuff that’s in the place.
-And the website, by contrast, is helpful and educative – particularly when I look something up after seeing it in the building – which suggests the problem really is with the venue rather than the collections.
+I invariably come away from Te Papa feeling empty, though after about 20 visits I’ve collected enough photographs and information to feel affection for some of the stuff that’s there.
+The website, by contrast, is helpful and educative – particularly when I look something up after seeing it in the building – which suggests the problem really is with the venue rather than the collections.

 But if you must go there, here’s my slightly jaundiced guide…

 Take the lift up from the entrance to the 4th floor, then wander towards the cafe and take another lift to the 6th floor (they couldn’t make the journey easy…) Duck out onto the roof terrace, but don’t expect to see much of a view or to enjoy even what there is.
-The original parapets as built were too low, so they’ve installed a lot of rather intrusive glass panels between you and the view.
+The original parapets as built were too low, so they’ve installed rather a lot of clutter between you and the view.

 Spend a minute looking at a very small exhibition of quite interesting pots by John Parker…

-Back on the 4th floor there are a few more bits of the National Art Gallery and then The Mixing Room, an exhibition about recent refugees (it may be very worthy but it’s largely video, which I can’t be bothered with.)
-Instead, head for Passports.
+Back on the 4th floor there are a few more bits of the National Art Gallery and then The Mixing Room, an exhibition about recent refugees.
+This may be very worthy, but it’s largely video, which I can never be bothered with – so instead, head for Passports.

 Try not to feel patronised by the idea that this rather small exhibition is the museum’s main offering on ‘all nationalities other than Maori’, or by a few barnacle-encrusted displays from ship-board life:

-The Te Papa website suggests with a slightly sneering tone that the The Emigrants is a bogus ensemble got up to spin a rather-better-than-true story about a family who are just setting off for New Zealand.
+The Te Papa website suggests with a slightly sneering tone that the one on the left (The Emigrants) is a bogus ensemble got up to spin a rather-better-than-true story about a family who are just setting off for New Zealand.
 (Implication: And isn’t that just typical of the white immigrants.)
 Personally I find the picture rather charming and I don’t see why if you’re making the perilous journey to New Zealand you shouldn’t try to show yourselves in a good light… but there we go.

-Feeling slightly under-nourished by Passports, move on to the larger spaces devoted to Pacific People, the Treaty of Waitangi: Signs of a Nation, and Mana Whenua, which marks the Maori dimension as the indigenous people (or at least indigenous once the Europeans got here, and ignoring the fact that the Maori themselves were immigrants from about 1450.)
+Feeling slightly under-nourished by Passports, move on to the larger spaces devoted to Pacific People, the Treaty of Waitangi: Signs of a Nation, and Mana Whenua, which marks the Maori dimension as the indigenous people (ignoring the fact that the Maori themselves were immigrants from about 1450.)
 Although much larger I’ve never found these exhibits particularly inspiring or easy to digest: it’s just not clear whether we’re meant to invest this stuff with great meaning or simply to think ‘nice craftsmanship’ and move on.
 How to compare it with the European stuff is a mystery, though perhaps that’s the point – it’s really rather difficult to ‘compare’ cultures.
 And again the websites seem to make more sense of it all.

-The Treaty in particular is one of the core documents defining New Zealand, still very much debated in legal and political circles – but I’ve never found the exhibit in the Museum very enlightening other than to tell me once again the British reneged on it before the ink was even dry.
+The Treaty of Waitangi in particular is one of the core documents defining New Zealand, still very much debated in legal and political circles – but I’ve never found the exhibit in the Museum very enlightening other than to tell me once again the British reneged on it before the ink was even dry.
 In any case despite the dazzling displays and the generous ‘event’ space the Museum doesn’t actually have the Treaty; it’s kept, sensibly, at the National Library.

 What does make people pause is taking their shoes off to stand in the (three) traditional Maori Communal Houses with feelings of some awe and reverence.
 Sadly photography is banned there so I don’t have anything to show other than one that I took from the Te Papa website (where it’s evidently OK to have a photograph.)
 It’s quite beautifully constructed, with much of the decoration woven from New Zealand flax: